Guide to Micro-Entrepreneur Business in France

 Ensure you use passport identity photo, with approved manuscript certification text beneath it;

-Non-EEA nationals will need to provide a copy of their residence permit/visa, which must show that a business activity is permitted;
+Non-EEA nationals will need to provide a copy of their residence permit/visa, which must show that a business activity is permitted.
+You can read more at Starting a Business in France - Visa Requirements.

 Ensure you meet the entry requirements (qualifications, experience, certificates of competence) for the business activity; you will need to produce and attach appropriate evidence;